catppuccin/st/README.md

 ## Usage

+1. Choose your flavour.
-1. Copy the contents of `catppuccin.h` and replace into your st build's `config.h`
+2. Copy the contents of `flavour.h` and replace into your st build's `config.h`.
-2. Then `make` it in st folder
+3. Then `make install` it in st folder.

 ## 💝 Thanks to